westseattle/powerups/README.md

 ## Hazards

-Those that cost a player health, and those that cost a player their life.
+Hazards are objects, sprites, or positions in the game that cause harm to the Hero.
+Examples of hazards include Koopa Troopas, lava pits, falling rocks, spikes, knives, bullets, and fire breathing dragons.
+The level of harm done depends on how you design the hazard.
+You may decide that falling into a pit costs the Hero a life whereas landing on a spike subtracts 10 "health points".

+Let's create some sprites, variables, and custom blocks for dealing with hazards.

+### Falling into a Pit

+A common stationary hazard is a pit that the Hero must jump over.
+Failing to clear the pit results in the loss of life.
+Easy enough.
+We need to keep track of the following:

+# Lives - the number of lives will be a variable that stores a number.
+At the beginning of the game, we can initialize this variable with the number of starting lives in our game.
+For now, let's choose 3.
+# Visual representaton of the pit - this will just be a hole in the ground.
+Simply erase a chunk of the ground so that gravity will make the player fall off the screen under certain conditions.
+If the player's X and Y positions are within the boundaries of the pit, the player won't reach the ground on the other side.
+# A custom block to change the number of lives remaining - When the player dies, we will want to subtract one from the number of lives.
+Why do we want this in a custom block?
+Well, there maybe more than one hazard that takes away the player's life, or there may be a powerup that gives the player another life.
+We also might want to add a sprite that changes costumes when the player loses a life or execute other code when the number of lives change.
+Therefore, it is good to combine all of this code into a single block.

 Will want to keep track of the player's lives.
 At the beginning of the game, lets create a variable to store the number of lives.
 Each time the player dies, we can broadcast a message to subtract a life.
 One variable that keeps track of a player's health, let's say the player has a health bar with 3 hearts.
 Lose all hearts, you lose a life.

 Lives Sprite -> Change costume when receive player died message Health Sprite -> Change costume when receive player lost health message.
 How much health?
 Custom block.
 Different things make the player lose different amounts of health, so input can vary.
 Healthbar 100 in increments.